tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-01-25-small-databases.md

 <summary>An airtable of resources</summary>
 <iframe class="airtable-embed pv2" src="https://airtable.com/embed/shrYY94GrqVB4HUsi?backgroundColor=green" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>
 </details>

+If you have suggestions and additions - email me!

+## Datasette

+I'd like to call out [Datasette](https://datasette.io/) in particular.
+Datasette is "An open source multi-tool for exploring and publishing data" created and maintained by Simon Wilson.

+Of all the projects I've come across Datasette feels so closely ideologically aligned to what I want.
+It's open source, Simon really cares about helping non-developers use it (via a cloud product, a desktop product etc) - it's even building out web-scraping functionality!
+Datasette is a tool for exploring data but also allows you to publish that data to the web.

+Everything about Datasette feels great - the only problem is that it still feels slightly too far out of reach for your average enthusiast / indie publisher.
+There are still a lot of command line prompts around...
+This is not criticism of Simon - he's an indie developer building the whole thing!

+Anyway - my point is that I think Datasette is going to get easier over time and may, if you're more technical than me, be a good tool for this *today*.

 ## Market-making Databases